 Current Salting Routes

-The proposed Salting Routes identified in the above map are Prioritised as follows:
+The proposed salting routes identified in the below map are prioritised as follows:

-- Priority 1: National Routes N3, N54, N55, and N87.
-Meaning that every effort will be made to keep these routes open at all times.
+- Priority 1: National routes N3, N54, N55, and N87.
+Every effort will be made to keep these routes open at all times.

-Bad weather such as fog, ice and snow can strike suddenly, catching road users off guard.
+Severe weather such as fog, ice, and snow can strike suddenly, catching road users off guard.
 Driving in frosty weather presents difficulties which motorists don’t normally face throughout the year.

-In these weather conditions it is best to avoid making a journey by road unless absolutely necessary.
+In these weather conditions, it is best to avoid making a journey by road unless absolutely necessary.
 If driving in such conditions is unavoidable, be prepared.
 The majority of road collisions are caused by human error.
-In fact, driver error accounts for over 80% of all fatal and injury crashes.
-The golden rule is drive with care and caution – expect the unexpected.
+In fact, driver error accounts for over 80% of all fatal collisions and crashes that result in injury.
+The most important thing in severe weather is to drive with care and caution – and always expect the unexpected.

-Cavan and other County Councils use a “cold weather alert” system (Ice Cast) to predict when roads may become icy.
+Cavan County Council and other local authorities use a cold weather alert system, Ice Cast, to predict when roads may become icy.
 This helps to decide when roads should be salted.

-Salting the network takes time – be cautious - don’t assume it’s done.
+- Salting the network takes time, and conditions can change in this time: be cautious - don’t assume road surfaces are hazard-free